dmitrymatveev/data-wire/README.md

 <a name="DataType" />
 ## DataType
-These are object literal mixins.
-It wraps most common data types and control the way data is handled.
+These are object literal mixins extending [`BaseObject`](#BaseObject) providing functionality to control access and data-flow to and from transports.

 ### Any
 This is a __base__ data type.
 Use it (or more specific ones for that matter) as a starting point in case you need a custom representation of data or you want a very general data location.